simgrid/SMPI_CourseWare/topic_getting_started/index.md

 <h3 class="ui header">Overview</h3>

   <p class="ui">This topic focuses on getting you started with SMPI (Simulated MPI)
   so that you are ready for the modules in the next topics.
-Simply reads through the 4 tabs below:
+Simply read through the 4 tabs below:
   </p>
 </div>